 Business All parents who own a business will be required to upload all current business tax returns.
-Business owners will also be asked to furnish income statements, balance sheets and any other information relevant to the business.
-We do not consider business or rental depreciation or loss in the calculation of financial need.
-Depreciation does not reflect an actual cash disbursement or loss.
+Business owners will also be asked to furnish income statements, balance sheets, and any other information relevant to the business.

 First, consider the full cost of an independent school education.
 If you cannot cover expenses out of income and judicious use of assets, consider your other options, such as tapping home equity or assistance from relatives.
 If you are counting on gifts from relatives, it is important to discuss with them whether or not they can maintain that help over the course of your child’s attendance at JMSG.

-Admission acceptance letters sent on March 18, 2020, will include a separate response regarding Flexible Tuition.
-Responses to families will fall into three categories: an offer of Flexible Tuition; notification that the family does not qualify for Flexible Tuition; or notice that the family is wait-listed for Flexible Tuition.
-A wait list designation means that a family will be considered for Flexible Tuition if additional funding becomes available.
+Admission acceptance letters sent on March 17, 2021, will include a separate response regarding Flexible Tuition.
+Responses to families will fall into two categories: an offer of Flexible Tuition and the amount or a notification that the family does not qualify for Flexible Tuition.

 Yes.
 Each student’s need is recalculated annually.
 Therefore, parents are required to complete the application and upload the required documentation each year.
 Provided family circumstances remain the same and the school’s resources can continue to support the program to the same extent, the school intends to fund the student for three years.

 Yes.
-Please give your request for a second review in writing to the Flexible Tuition Committee.
+Please make your request for a second review in writing to the Flexible Tuition Committee.
 Fill out a detailed Monthly Cash Flow Report and provide additional documents to substantiate your appeal.